 Whether you are looking at the type, size, price, or any other component of your home sauna, you need to make decisions based on the durability of your sauna.
 Will this sauna last me the rest of my life or will I need to replace it after 5 years?

 Now I submit this question: Did this person end up saving any money at all in the long run?
-Well, we all know the answer is a resounding ‘NO’, and in fact, the consumer spent about $2,000 more over the course of 5 years then they would have, had they invested slightly more up front for a high quality far infrared sauna from a reputable manufacturer.
+Well, we all know the answer is a resounding ‘NO’, and in fact, the consumer spent about $2,000 more over the course of 5 years than they would have, had they invested slightly more upfront for a high-quality far infrared sauna from a reputable manufacturer.

 Mistake #19: Not Trusting Your Gut

 Many of you who are reading this sauna buying guide at this very moment are getting ready to pull the trigger on a sauna company somewhere around the country.
-As you do your research you will receive impressions about which sauna company, manufacturer, etc. to chose.
+As you do your research you will receive impressions about which sauna company, manufacturer, etc. to choose.
 Based on our experience, these feelings should not be ignored.
-I can’t tell you how many people I’ve personally spoken to whom, after the project went South said something like, “I had a feeling to but for reason, I decided not to….and now I wish I had.
-This is not exactly the most scientific approach to buying a sauna, but there are tremendous differences in companies and manufacturers.
+I can’t tell you how many people I’ve personally spoken to whom, after the project went South said something like, “I had a feeling to [fill in the blank] but for [fill in the blank] reason, I decided not to….and now I wish I had.
+This is not exactly the most scientific approach to buying a sauna, but there are tremendous differences between companies and manufacturers.
 If problems arise with your sauna which they can, you have to rely on the integrity of the company to fix your sauna and support you long after your purchase.
-Do your best to insure they are worthy of that trust and you’ll likely be fine.
+Do your best to ensure they are worthy of that trust and you’ll likely be fine.

 That brings us to the conclusion of the mistakes to avoid when buying your sauna.
 We genuinely hope it has empowered you with the tools you need to make a sound decision.
 We wish you the best of luck and happy sweating!